University of South Florida home page

 Arts-based learning is defined as “the instrumental use of artistic skills, processes and experiences as educational tools to foster learning in non-artistic disciplines and domains.”
 The Art of Science Learning (with major NSF funding) found “clear evidence of a strong causal relationship between arts-based learning and improved creativity skills and innovation outcomes in adolescents…” with improved creative thinking skills and stronger STEM innovation outcomes.
 Moreover, students were more likely to apply this learning to school, extracurricular, work, or volunteer activities than their peers who received more traditional learning.

 The collaboration among the USFCAM, the USF College of Education, and the School District of Hillsborough County (SDHC) results in a unique partnership.
-Noel Smith, Deputy Director of USFCAM, and Dr. Bárbara Cruz, Professor of Social Science Education at USF, initiated the project and serve as co-directors.
-Since its inception an additional faculty member, Dr. Cheryl Ellerbrock (who specializes in adolescent learners) has joined the team.
-Three graduate students in Curriculum and Instruction who are experience classroom teachers are also part of the curriculum-writing team.
+Noel Smith, Deputy Director of USFCAM, and Dr. Bárbara Cruz, Professor of Social Science Education at USF, initiated the project in 2010.
+The curriculum is currently developed by Dr. Cruz and Dr. Clarence V. Walker in USF’s College of Education.
 The SDHC collaborates with the program by facilitating the attendance of teachers and assisting in their recruitment.

 Thanks for using USF Institute for Research in Art's InsideART!
 We hope you find it a valuable resource for your classroom.
 As we create new installments of our unique online curriculum, we will add them to this page.
 Each edition will contain a link to its own webpage to allow you to download all the necessary files for that series of lessons.

-If you are a secondary school teacher in the Tampa Bay area and wish to inquire about participating in the workshops or using the curricula, please contact Leslie Elsasser or Dr. Bárbara Cruz.
+If you are a secondary school teacher in the Tampa Bay area and wish to inquire about participating in the workshops or using the curricula, please contact Amy Allison or Dr. Bárbara Cruz.

 Curricular resources